-How a Detailed Customer Avatar Can 10x Your Ecom Store Revenue
+What is a Customer Avatar and How Can 10x Your Ecom Revenue (With Examples)

 You’ve probably all heard of customer avatars by now, but what you haven’t heard is that having a detailed customer avatar can spark an exponential upturn in your overall revenue.